mansuradeola/Salon-Revenue-Customer-Retention-Analysis/README.md

 - Haircuts and braids have high repeat customer rates
 - Manicure services show low retention, suggesting improvement opportunities

+You can download the full Excel analysis with pivot tables here: [PIVOTImproving Salon Revenue and Customer Retention Using Data.xlsx](excel/PIVOTImproving Salon Revenue and Customer Retention Using Data.xlsx)

 ### Recommendations

 - Introduce weekday and evening promotions